Skip to content

 Kung Fu

-Kung Fu (China) and Wushu are two popular terms that have become synonymous with the Chinese Martial arts.
+Kung Fu (China) and Wushu are two popular terms that have become synonymous with Chinese Martial arts .
 However, the two Chinese terms have very different meanings.
-Wushu can be interpreted in many different ways as martial arts traditions.
-Kung-Fu, on the other hand, can be used in any context, even outside the martial arts.
+Wushu can be interpreted in many different ways as being traditions in the martial arts.
+Kung-Fu, on the other hand, can be used in any context - even outside of martial arts.

-Kung Fu (gung fu) describes an achievement or proficiency of techniques, which is achieved through long and hard work.
-Wushu is a more precise term to indicate martial arts activities.
+Kung Fu (gung fu) describes an accomplishment or skill of techniques, which is achieved through long and hard work.
+Wushu is a more precise term to indicate that it concerns activities in the field of martial arts.

-Chinese Martial arts training schedules generally consist of the following components: basic techniques, forms, applications of self-defense techniques and weapons training.
-Naturally, each style has its own syllabus.
+Training schedules of Chinese Martial arts generally consist of the following components: basic techniques, forms, applications of self-defense techniques and weapons training.
+Of course, each style has its own syllabus.

 Kung Fu styles

-China has one of the oldest documented traditions of martial arts practice in the world.
-It also probably has the most styles of any community in the world.
+China has one of the oldest documented histories of Martial Arts practice traditions in the world, and probably the most styles of any community in the world.

-Traditional Chinese movements of Martial arts, such as Shaolin Kung Fu, were often concerned with the study of Martial arts.
+Traditional Chinese martial arts movements, such as Shaolin Kung Fu, often involved the study of martial arts.

 Martial Arts in Modern Culture